 What is Orofacial Myology?

-Orofacial myology is postural training of the tongue and facial muscles that includes a therapeutic approach for orofacial myofunctional disorders (OMDs) and parafunctional or harmful habits.
+Orofacial myology is the study and treatment of the tongue and facial muscles that includes a therapeutic approach for orofacial myofunctional disorders (OMDs) and parafunctional or harmful habits.

 Orofacial myologists are a group of professionals that provide information, education, resources, support, and myofunctional

 What is an Orofacial Myofunctional Disorder?

 An OMD is any habit or condition that interferes with proper development and action of the the orofacial muscles.
 This includes muscles of the tongue, lips, cheeks and jaw.
 Incorrect habits and muscle movement patterns can lead to improper development of the teeth, airway, speech, chewing, swallowing, poor sleep quality, poor table manners, and poor resting tongue posture.

 Orofacial Myofunctional Disorders may include: